Steelhead Net: The 5 Best Steelhead Wading Nets

 This picture shows the FishUSA net that is used by steelhead guide Dalton from Goose’s Steelhead Guide Service in Pennsylvania.

-I’ve used and tested a lot of good nets for steelhead, and some not-so-good landing nets, so in my opinion, these are the five best steelhead wading nets for river fishing.
+I’ve used and tested a lot of good nets for steelhead, and I’ve also used some not-so-good landing nets.
+The nets below are the five best steelhead wading nets for river fishing, and I will also include a new and innovative option.

 1. FishUSA Premium Trout & Steelhead Landing Net: Best Overall with a longer handle.